sthenic/lins/doc/_source/configuration.rst

 * The path to the current working directory is traversed in ascending order until a configuration file is found or the root directory is reached.
-  Additionally, the search algorithm descends into any directory named ``.lins`` on its way to the root.
+  Additionally, the search algorithm descends into any directory named ``.lins/`` on its way to the root.

-* If the directory traversal yields no results, the tool looks in the current user's home directory under ``/home/<user>/.config/lins`` on Unix systems and ``C:\Users\<user>\.config\lins`` on Windows systems.
+* If the directory traversal yields no results, the tool determines the path to the user's configuration directory which defaults to
+    - ``$XDG_CONFIG_HOME``---if defined, otherwise ``/home/<user>/.config`` on
+      Unix systems and
+    - ``C:\Users\<user>\.config`` on Windows systems.
+  The ``lins/`` subdirectory is appended to the path and searched for a configuration file.

 Upon finding a configuration file, the search is aborted and its contents are parsed.

-You are also able to specify a configuration file by setting the ``LINS_CFG`` :ref:`environment variable <cfg_env>` to the full path of the configuration file.
+You are also able to explicitly specify a configuration file by setting the ``LINS_CFG`` :ref:`environment variable <cfg_env>` to the full path of the configuration file.
 This method takes precedence over any file found through the search outlined above.

 .. note::